Cisco’s major takeaways from our Large Virtual Meeting workshop

 Cisco Systems, Inc. is a multinational technology company that develops, manufactures, and sells networking hardware, software, telecommunications equipment, and other high-tech products and services.
+The goal was to build a successful virtual training.
 They help “seize the opportunities of tomorrow by proving that amazing things can happen when you connect the unconnected.”

 The Cisco team participated in our recent Mastering Large Virtual Meetings Workshop held on April 13 (and has been held a few times since), co-hosted by master facilitators Douglas Ferguson and Daniel Stillman.
 In this fun, fast-paced one day online workshop, participants learned how to facilitate large virtual meetings.
 Our instructors led them through various methods, teaching why and how they work.
 Attendees learned facilitation tips and tricks and how to incorporate these techniques into virtual meetings.
 Cisco was among other participants who greatly benefited from the experience.

 “It IS possible.
 As simple as that—it is possible to run big virtual meetings and make them engaging, fun, and use those as the tools to connect people.
 It was a huge inspiration and a boost to try things out.” —Valeria Kanziuba, Program Manager, Design Thinking Facilitator, Cisco

 Getting good work done is hard enough in person.
 In a virtual context, it requires even more attention to detail.
 Virtual sessions can be difficult to run with just a few people, and the dynamics shift greatly when you start to get over 6-10 people.